 ANA Test FAQ

-What is an ANA Test?
+What is an ANA test?

-Why is an ANA Test important?
+Why is an ANA lab test important?

 What type of specimen will I submit?

 Do I need to fast to take this test?